photoprism/photoprism-docs/docs/getting-started/index.md

 !!! info "Installation Packages"
-    Everyone is invited to [contribute by building and testing installation packages](https://docs.photoprism.app/developer-guide/) for Linux distributions and other operating systems!
+    Everyone is invited to [contribute by building and testing installation packages](https://docs.photoprism.app/developer-guide/) for Linux distributions and other operating systems.
 We currently don't have the resources to do this, as new versions are released several times a month and the long list of dependencies would lead to an enormous testing effort.
 An [unofficial port](https://docs.photoprism.app/getting-started/freebsd/) is available for FreeBSD / FreeNAS users.
 Advanced users [can build and install](faq.md#building-from-source) PhotoPrism from the [publicly available source code](https://github.com/photoprism/photoprism).